michaelilao/psp-dashboard/README.md

 ## Development

-There are 3 components to this System
+There are 3 components to this System and Tech Stack used.

 - Go Backend API
 - MongoDB Database
 - React Frontent App
+- Chart.js for Data Visualization

 To begin development start by copying `sample.env` to `.env` and making a copy of `.env` in `fe` and `be`